 Most of us need at least six to eight hours of sleep every night so that we feel refreshed and invigorated the next day.
 Sleep problems significantly impact your work performance and other aspects of your life.
 Enhance your sleeping habits by creating a regular sleep routine, even on weekends initially.
 Deviating from your schedule, especially if you’ve just started following it, could disturb your body clock and consequently disturb the entire body.
 Thus, it is one of the best encouraging health development boosters.

 The focus of counseling and wellness lies in the aspect when you are relaxed.
 Your body recovers better because your muscles are not tense.
 Relaxation strategies may include deep breathing, meditating, or slow walking.
 Make sure you include it in your daily to-do list, even for just 10 minutes a day.

 Eat healthy food.

-In terms of spiritual self-care, getting in touch with your principles and values is one way of doing it.
+In terms of counseling and wellness, spiritual self-care is also essential, especially getting in touch with your principles and values is one way of doing it.
 If you have high regard for your religion as part of your whole being, find time to meditate and pray.
-A few minutes each day of divine connection can help enhance your physical and mental health and alleviate stress.
+A few minutes each day of divine connection could help enhance your physical and mental health and alleviate stress.

 Participate in community activities.